themartiancompany/dogeos/README.md

 ### Name controversy

-Having been working on DogeOS development for more than 4 years, with many people from the 'Dogelon Mars' community well knowing what the plans were, when the so-called 'MyDoge' developers have shown to be working on a product with the same name and apparently the same description, despite them not having even published one of the needed technical tools needed to accomplish what this DogeOS has, The Martian Company has futilely tried to contact them on X to peacefully and cordially address this controversy, as it is
+Having been working on DogeOS development for more than 4 years, and on Life for around a decade, with many people from the 'Dogelon Mars' community well knowing what the plans were, when the so-called 'MyDoge' developers have shown to be working on a product with the same name and apparently the same description, despite them not having even published one of the needed technical tools needed to accomplish what this DogeOS has, The Martian Company has futilely tried to contact them on X to peacefully and cordially address this controversy, as it is